 Tony Quin is founder and CEO of IQ, an advertising agency with digital and interactive media at its core.
 Headquarters are in Atlanta with offices in New York City.
 Clients include Allstate, Microsoft, Under Armour and Wells Fargo.
 Quin came to the United States in his 20s to work at Leo Burnett Advertising in Chicago.
 After stints at both NBC and ABC in New York, he moved to Los Angeles where he produced television pilots, specials and series and was executive vice president of Film House, an advertising agency.
 In 1995 he founded IQ television group, which subsequently became IQ Interactive and now is simply IQ.
 The agency has accumulated more than 200 awards, including the Grand Prize at Cannes Cyber Lions for its Volkswagen work.
 Quin, co-founder and board chairman of the Society of Digital Agencies, was born and educated in London.

-Gayle Sierens is the daily news co-anchor at NBC affiliate WFLA-TV in Tampa, Fla.
+Gayle Sierens is the former news anchor at NBC affiliate WFLA-TV in Tampa, Fla.
 She began her career in sports broadcasting as a weekend reporter and then weekday sports anchor.
 Sierens was honored with a Florida Emmy for sports reporting in 1984.
 She also became a freelance play-by-play announcer for ESPN.
 While with NBC Sports, she did play-by-play for a 1987 NFL game between the Seattle Seahawks and Kansas City Chiefs – and still holds the distinction of being the only woman to do play-by-play for a regular season NFL game.
 At WFLA, she transitioned from sportscaster to news anchor in the mid-1980s and won an Emmy for news reporting in 1991.
 Prior to joining WFLA-TV, Sierens was with WFSU-TV in Tallahassee, Fla.
 She is a graduate of Florida State University.